katrinleinweber/v0dro.github.io/_posts/2020-01-19-pytorch-tensor-iterator-internals.md

 ```
 You can see that we first change the size of the tensors to `1` on the
 reduction dimension so that the dimension collapsing logic inside
-`TensorIterator#build` will know which dimension to broadcast the result
+`TensorIterator#build` will know which dimension to skip.
+Setting the dimension in this way is akin to telling `TensorIterator`
-over.
-We then restride the tensors using `restride_dim` and then use the
+to skip the dimension.
+We then restride the tensors using `restride_dim` and
-restrided tensors for building the `TensorIterator`.
+then use the restrided tensors for building the `TensorIterator`.
+You can
+set any size for inputs/outputs, then `TensorIterator` with check whether it
+can come up with a common broadcasted size

 # Conclusion

 This post was a very short introduction to what `TensorIterator` is actually
 capable of.
-If you're still more interested in how it works and what goes into
+If you want to learn more about how it works and what goes into
 things like collapsing the tensor size for optimizing memory access, a good
 place to start would be the `build()` function in
 [TensorIterator.cpp](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/TensorIterator.cpp#L1030).
+Also have a look at [this blog post](https://github.com/pytorch/pytorch/wiki/How-to-use-TensorIterator) from the PyTorch team
+on using `TensorIterator.`